This post was written by Sr. Applications Engineer, Phil Lambert.

 Numerous industries around us are in the midst of a movement towards electrification.
 An excellent example of this, and the one likely to have one of the highest impacts on the global market, is the passenger vehicle.
 Tesla and Cybertruck aside, major automobile manufacturers are contributing to the development of our electric vehicle (EV) future.
 Beyond that, automotive OEMs continue to introduce more computer systems, accessories, and other features that rely on electronic interconnectivity to function.
 Furthermore, new industries like delivery drones and autonomous robots continue to emerge, preparing to surpass the niche category label and enter into the mainstream global market.
 Widespread infrastructure will be required to support this approaching electrification, which will inevitably create similar growth in associated supporting markets.

 Fortify’s approach is modeled after fiber-reinforced injection molded plastic parts.
-Fiber reinforcement in a molded part shows 20-100% increase in mechanical properties such as strength, stiffness, and HDT.
+Fiber reinforcement in a molded part shows a 20-100% increase in mechanical properties such as strength, stiffness, and HDT.
 This proven uptick in material performance is why the market for reinforced plastic parts continues to grow.
-Fortify is applying this same methodology to end use manufacturing applications like electrical connectors.
-By adding reinforced fibers to the right materials during the printing process, Fortify can realize increases in electro-mechanical properties needed for high performance parts while also meeting the economic requirements of small volume manufacturing.
+Fortify is applying this same methodology to end-use manufacturing applications like electrical connectors.
+By adding reinforced fibers to the right materials during the printing process, Fortify can realize increases in electro-mechanical properties needed for high-performance parts while also meeting the economic requirements of small-volume manufacturing.

 Small volumes and bespoke solutions are a perfect fit for 3D printing.
 Employing 3D printing can introduce both cost and lead time efficiencies.
-Smart and effective implementation of 3D printing onto the factory floor will enable economically viable low volume manufacturing runs and also shorten lead times by eliminating the need for tooling altogether.
+Smart and effective implementation of 3D printing on the factory floor will enable economically viable low-volume manufacturing runs and also shorten lead times by eliminating the need for tooling altogether.

 The AM industry has started to engage with this product market fit.
 Collaborations with 3D printing companies and connector companies have started to see some real progress, however, challenges still remain.
 3D printing OEMs are working to find THE breakthrough material + process combination that will eliminate the barrier to full AM adoption for production applications.
 What’s holding 3D printing back?
 In the case of electrical connectors, the culprit is a combination of material properties and print resolution.

-With the global shift towards electrification of high value products, and continuous development of 3D printable materials teetering on the precipice of full engineering-level performance characteristics, the market is prepared for a solution.
+With the global shift towards the electrification of high-value products, and continuous development of 3D printable materials teetering on the precipice of full engineering-level performance characteristics, the market is prepared for a solution.
 With continued collaboration between the 3D printing material developers and electrical connector OEMS, it won’t be long before we start to see real 3D printed solutions enter into this global market.

 If you have an electrical connector application you would like to explore reach out to us for a quote today or learn more about our injection molding services for EV and auto manufacturers.